grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Hemi," she called down again to the compartment below, "I want to motor over closer to it.
 Keep tracking it on sonar."

-Captain Percy put Bastian back in the rudder/throttle control seat.
-She gave him a heading towards the sonar target and they put the electric motors in gear.
-Her eyes locked on the battery gauge, which waved slightly as the motors started turning, drawing the last amperage from the depleted battery banks.
+Captain Percy put Bastian back in the rudder-throttle control seat.
+She gave him a heading towards the sonar target and they put one of the electric motors in gear.
+Her eyes locked on the battery gauge, which waved slightly as the motor started turning, drawing the last amperage from the depleted battery banks.
 The needles on the battery gauges were deep in the red now.
 There was such a very little gap of air between them and the zero mark.
 They would only get one shot at this.

 [//]: # (----- invisible character break)

 [//]: # (### Ship-to-ship)

 They crept -- two nautical miles an hour.
-After a quarter hour or so, Hemi called up from sonar, "We got lucky Sylvia.
-I am tracking something like an intercept course -- it is headed towards us at any rate.
-At our current speed there is no way we would ever have caught them if the object were heading away from us.
+After a quarter-hour or so, Hemi called up from sonar, "We got lucky Sylvia.
+I am tracking something like an intercept course -- the object is headed towards us at any rate.
+At our current speed there is no way we would ever have overtaken it if they were heading away from us.
 It is moving fairly quickly.
 But..."
 There was a gap, and Percy could hear him scratching a pencil on paper.
 "But, we need to go slightly faster, can you do four knots?"

 Percy sighed.
 It did not sound like much, but it was twice as much power consumption.
 "You heard the man Bastian, give her a little fuckin' gas."

-There was a burning cigarette between Bastian's bony fingers as they wrapped around the throttle and eased it slightly forward.
+There was a burning cigarette between Bastian's bony fingers as they wrapped around the throttle stick and eased it slightly forward.

 A few minutes later Hemi called up, "Good.
-We will be within a quarter mile of it in a matter of minutes."
+We will be within a quarter mile of the object in a matter of minutes."

 "They must be able to fucking see us.
 They haven't changed direction or speed?"

-"No. They must not be looking, or they just do not care."
+"No. Maybe nobody is looking, or they just do not care."

 Captain Percy stayed on the periscope, slowly tracking across the bearing.
 Still nothing.

-"Sylvia!"
-Called up Hemi.
-"They are gone.
+"Sylvia!" called up Hemi, "they are gone.
 No detectable signal on the sonar."

 "Stop the boat Bastian."
 The electric motors were very quiet when running this slow, but she wanted Hemi to have total silence for listening.
 "What was the last range Hemi?"

 "About 500 meters.
-They are super close.
-I have to assume they are just sitting out there.
+They are close.
+I have to assume they are just sitting idle out there.
 We could ping them?"

 "Ah, that would scare the fucking shit out of them.
-They might think we were armed and about to fire on them.
+They might think we were armed and about to fire.
 We're trying to make friends here. ...I'm going to try ship-to-ship radio.
 We're just close enough they might hear us, and the radio could be a little less threatening."

 Percy reached over her head and flipped on the ship-to-ship radio.
-It wasn't really a radio, it was just acted like one.
+A device that was not actually a radio, it was just acted like one.
 It used the sonar rig to push sound through the water to talk to other ships nearby.
 500 meters was just about the limit of its range.
 Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by agents of Authorities in their respective territories.
 Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just evolved from nautical cultural habit.

 [//]: # (Is the ship-to-ship radio actually a 1970s trucker CB?
 You fucking know it.)